-Chapter D of the template starts with a short textual description of the data classes followed by a data model.
+Chapter D of the template starts with a short explanation of the data classes followed by a data model.
+Next there is a detailed data description (a data dictionary) and finally examples of using tables and screens as requirements.

 Data model (E/R)